Hi there - my name’s Sam. I’m a filmmaker based in NYC.

 I directed the documentary feature Red, White & Wasted about a family in Florida deep in the subculture of mudding.
 The film premiered at Tribeca and played at Big Sky, the American Film Festival, New Orleans, Cucalorus, and a number of other fests before being acquired and released by Dark Star Pictures.

-As a director, I’ve collaborated with visual artists (Josh Kline, Mimi Bai) and musicians (Kalifa/Le1f, Yung Jake, DonChristian) to create short-form work that blurs the line between film and art.
-My most recent collaboration is Meter & Light, an ongoing 3-channel video installation project with Zain Alam.
+As a director, I’ve collaborated with artists (Josh Kline, Zain Alam) and musicians (Kalifa/Le1f, Yung Jake, DonChristian) to create short-form work that straddles the line between film and art.

-Right now I’m shooting documentary and commercial work while developing my first narrative feature as a writer/director.
+Right now I’m shooting commercial and documentary projects for other filmmakers, bringing my short doc Bent to festivals, and developing my first narrative feature as a writer/director.

 If you’re interested in working together, drop me a line at: